 “What do I really want to do now?”

-I want us to be able to reconnect with who we were, finally create space to take stock, and find a realistic way to realise the dreams or ambitions we still have.
+I want us all to be able to reconnect with who we are, finally create space to take stock, and find a realistic way to realise the dreams or ambitions we still have.

 There's a lot of life still to be lived whether you're in your 30s, 40s, 50s or even 60s!